 In a recent interview I mentioned that self esteem is more valuable than self confidence.
 This initiated some discussion about how and why, so here is more detail on that thought.

-Self esteem is literally how much we esteem ourselves - our feelings of personal value.
-Self confidence is how we express ourselves – our expectations of success and failure.
+Self esteem is how we hold ourselves up – our feelings of personal value.

 Too much

-Too much self esteem means ignorance: our perspective is warped with self regard, we act with pride, ignore lessons, and disregard other people, perhaps unkindly.
-We expose ourselves dangerously to hubris and contempt of others so we dispute the feedback the world gives us, and persist in digging ourselves bigger holes to fall into and get trapped.
+We expose ourselves dangerously to hubris and so we dispute feedback the world gives us, digging ourselves bigger and bigger holes to fall into.

 When excessively self confident we take extended and unappraised risks and become ill judged.
 We make ourselves both vulnerable and fragile by overriding evidence, experience and warnings.
 We create ever larger risks and failures that undermine our sense of personal value.